 For each member of the campus community, the University seeks the development of spiritual insights and values stemming from a commitment to Christ as Lord and Savior.

-The religious life, a personal matter capable of corporate expression and sharing, is at the heart of the University program.
-Through chapel, classroom experiences, residence hall programming, service opportunities, small groups, and informal personal contacts, the University seeks to motivate each student to become a servantleader.
+The religious life, a personal matter practiced in community, is at the heart of the University program.
+Through chapel, classroom experiences, residence hall programming, service opportunities, small groups, and informal personal contacts, the University seeks to motivate each student to become a servant-leader.

 Chapel programming is a vital element in a Christian university education.
 Members of the University community meet together for worship several times a week.
-Unless specifically exempted through petition, all students are required to attend chapel.
+Unless specifically exempted through petition, all students are required to obtain Spiritual Formation Credits, which are earned through chapel attendance, small group participation, joining a service group, and many other venues.
+We encourage students to engage in spiritual practices that are meaningful to them.
 Throughout the year there are times of special emphasis upon evangelism, missions, and Christian living.
-Students are expected to be faithful participants in regular church services and in times of special spiritual emphasis.
+Students are expected to be faithful participants in local church services and in times of special spiritual emphasis.